-- The City of Burlington will develop an Urban Design Awards program that will include sustainable building awards and recognition to incent applicants to pursue additional voluntary guidelines.
-Developers who implement the highest number of voluntary guidelines and demonstrate compliance of these items will be eligible for an award. - Other levels of government and utilities run financial incentive programs that applicants may be eligible for.
-These programs are highlighted in the attached Table 1. - The voluntary guidelines may also be used in Section 37 Community Benefits negotiations, under the Planning Act.
+- The City of Burlington will develop an Urban Design Awards program that will include sustainable building awards and recognition to incentivize applicants to pursue additional voluntary guidelines.
+Developers who implement the highest number of voluntary guidelines and demonstrate compliance of these items will be eligible for an award. - Other levels of government and utilities run financial incentive programs for which applicants may be eligible.
+These programs are highlighted in the Sustainable Building and Development Guidelines table. - The voluntary guidelines may also be used in Section 37 Community Benefits negotiations, under the Planning Act.